saleor/saleor-storefront/README.md

 ### Offline mode

-Offline mode doesn't work on development server (run with `npm start`).
-It is possible to test it locally with other HTTP server, one of the easiest being the one offered by Python.
-To use it take the following steps.
+Offline mode doesn't work on the development server (run with `npm start`).
+It is possible to test it locally with another HTTP server, one of the easiest being the one offered by Python.
+To use it, take the following steps:

 Make sure you have [Python 3](https://www.python.org/) installed in your system.